U.S. Registered Investment Advisers: Email Infrastructure Audit

 SPF (Sender Policy Framework)

-SPF is a DNS record that specifies which mail servers are authorized to send email on behalf of your domain.
-Without an SPF record, any server can send email that appears to come from your address.
+SPF is a DNS record that specifies which mail servers are authorized to send email on behalf of a domain.
+Without an SPF record, any server can send email that appears to originate from that address.
 Receiving servers have no list to check the sender against.

 DMARC (Domain-based Message Authentication, Reporting and Conformance)